|

 The following code of conduct was developed by the National Off-Road Bicycling Association for off-road bikers who venture onto the multi-use trails of the Colorado backcountry:

-• Yield the right of way to other non-motorized recreationists
+- Yield the right of way to other non-motorized recreationists.

-biker.
-Alert other bikers of your presence before passing.
+- Alert other bikers of your presence before passing.

-• Maintain speed control at all times and approach curves in anticipation
+- Maintain speed control at all times and approach curves in anticipation of someone around the bend.

-View from a Mtn.
-Bike
+View from a Mountain Bike

-• Stay on designated trails to avoid trampling native vegetation.
-Minimize
+- Stay on designated trails to avoid trampling native vegetation.
+Minimize erosion by avoiding muddy trails and not short-cutting switchbacks.

 High Country Trails